-Integrated national financing frameworks are a tool to finance national priorities and operationalize the Addis Agenda at the national level.
+Integrated national financing frameworks (INFFs) provide a framework for financing national sustainable development priorities and the SDGs at the country level.
 A country’s sustainable development strategy lays out what needs to be financed.
 Integrated national financing frameworks spell out how the national strategy will be financed and implemented.

 The thematic chapter of the 2019 Financing for Sustainable Development Report explored the concept of INFFs and provided initial guidance to Member States.
 It presented four building blocks for the design and implementation of INFFs: (i) assessments and diagnostics; (ii) a financing strategy; (iii) monitoring and review systems; and (iv) governance and coordination mechanisms.

 Chapter II: Integrated national financing frameworks for sustainable development